ddiazdom/lcg/README.md

 Locally consistent grammars are a simple form of compression that achieves significant space reductions.
 They are suitable for large-scale inputs as they need minimal global information about the text, unlike Lempel-Ziv, for instance.
 The main idea behind locally consistent grammars is to process matching substrings largely in the same way.

-We built on this idea but added something new: stable local consistency.
-Put simply, the stable feature means that matching patterns occurring in multiple texts T_1,T_2,...,T_x will be processed largely in the same way in the independent instances COMP(T_1), COMP(T_2),...,COMP(T_x) compressing those texts.
-A merge phase afterwards occurs where the different threads running COMP collapse their outputs in one single representation of the collection {T_1,T_2,...,T_y}.
+We use this strategy but add *stable* consistency.
+Put simply, the stable feature means that matching patterns occurring in multiple texts $T_1, T_2, \ldots, T_x$ will be processed largely in the same way in the independent instances $COMP(T_1), COMP(T_2), \ldots, COMP(T_x)$ of the compression algorithm $COMP$.
+A merge phase afterwards occurs where the different threads running COMP collapse their outputs in one single representation of the collection
+${T_1,T_2,...,T_y}$.
 However, this step is relatively simple due to the locally consistent property and the fact that the outputs are small compared to the plain text.

-The different COMP instances share satellite data they use to perform the compression.
+The different $COMP$ instances share satellite data to perform the compression.
 This data keeps the RAM usage stable as we increase the threads.
-Nevertheless, the threads never write directly into the shared data, they only read it, thus avoiding contention between the threads.
+Nevertheless, the threads never write directly into the shared data; they only read it, thus avoiding contention between the threads.

 Overall, our scheme allows us to compress a text collection in parallel and obtain a result equivalent to the one we would get with the compression of all the strings with one instance.

 After producing the locally consistent grammar in parallel, we run-length compress it, and finally we simplify it.
-We **do not** apply any kind of statistical compression.
+We do not apply any kind of statistical compression, yet.

 # Third-party libraries